What is Intelligence in Childhood?

 This author has met many brave parents who are questioning if their child may have autism, a developmental disability, or a learning concern.
 As parents, you know you will love your child either way.
 That is not the hard part.
 The hard part is wondering if your expectations for your child are appropriate.

-Seek help for cognitive skills when your child is:
+Seek help for cognitive skills when your child is having these difficulties.

 - Often lost in school

 - Frustrated due to working slower than classmates

 - Thinking of great ideas but still falling behind in school

 - Frequently confused when introduced to new concepts